 It is recommended that team members wear fluid-resistant surgical masks, eye protection and plastic aprons during decontamination of the surgery.
-Surfaces should be cleaned using a detergent and then disinfected using a virucidal agent.
+Surfaces should be cleaned using a detergent and then disinfected using a virucidal agent (ideally chlorine-based detergent).

-The floor should be cleaned thoroughly with a mop, and ideally this should be done after every treatment involving a high risk of AGE.
+The floor should be cleaned thoroughly with a mop, and this should ideally be done at the end of each session, unless excessive contamination of the floor indicates that more frequent cleaning is necessary.
 We recommend the use of reusable or washable mop heads where possible, to reduce both the financial and environmental costs.
-Risk of contamination can be mitigated by using a suitable virucidal solution to clean the mop or consider a detachable mop head or cleaner which can be washed and reused.
+Risk of contamination can be mitigated by using a suitable virucidal solution (ideally chlorine-based detergent) to clean the mop or consider a detachable mop head or cleaner which can be washed and reused.
 We do not advocate the use of single use mops in view of the environmental impact, and would recommend a more pragmatic and cost-effective, risk-based approach.
-If no high-risk procedures have been undertaken, floor cleaning should be done at the end of each day.
+If no high-risk AGEs have been undertaken, floor cleaning should be done at the end of each day.